nimsimethusala/GreenGarden_AMD_Project/README.md

 ## Features

-   - Role-based UI (admin dashboard & user dashboard)
+   ##### Role-based UI (admin dashboard & user dashboard)
+   - The app has two types of users: Admin and User.
+Each role sees a different interface — admins can manage categories and plants, while users focus on their personal plant collection and also user can select favorite plants from global plants.

-   - Add / edit / remove plants & categories (admin)
+   ##### Add / edit / remove plants & categories (admin)
+   - Admins have full control over the plant database.
+They can create new categories (e.g., flowers, herbs), add new plants with details, update information, or delete entries.

-   - User plant collection (user)
+   ##### User plant collection (user)
+   - Regular users can maintain their own personalized list of plants.
+This allows them to track and manage only the plants they own or are interested in.

-   - Profile image picker & authentication
+   ##### Profile image picker & authentication
+   - Users can sign up, log in securely, and personalize their profile with an uploaded image using the built-in image picker.

-   - Firebase integration for auth & storage
+   ##### Firebase integration for auth & storage
+   - Firebase handles user authentication (sign up / login) and securely stores user data and images.
+This reduces backend complexity and ensures scalability.

-   - EAS / Expo build configuration included (eas.json)
+   ##### EAS / Expo build configuration included (eas.json)
+   - The project includes configuration for Expo Application Services (EAS), making it easy to generate APKs, publish updates, or build for both Android and iOS with just a few commands.

 ## Tech stack